Think about where you would be without your incredible team.

-Out of all the experiences you could give, few will touch the hearts of your staff like puppies.
+When finding a fun employee activity to do on Employee Appreciation Day, consider an experience.
+For instance, out of all experiences you could give, few will touch the hearts of your staff like puppies.
 Companies like Paws in Work will literally show up to your office with adorable puppies for your employees to play with.
 If an afternoon at the office playing with puppies doesn’t sound good to you, check your pulse.

 4. Let them leave early